OpenVPN/easy-rsa/doc/EasyRSA-Contributing.md

 -   **Do not** edit Easy-RSA `master` branch.

-    PRs submitted from `master` branch may be be squashed or rejected.
+    Pull Requests submitted from `master` branch may be be squashed or rejected.

--   Create a new branch:
+### Create a new branch:

-    Select a suitable name for the new branch. eg: `typo-doc-contrib`
+-   Select a suitable name for the new branch. eg: `doc-contrib-typo`

     ```
-    git checkout -b typo-doc-contrib
+    git checkout -b doc-contrib-typo
     ```

 -   Make changes to the new branch.